 Seahorses make good pets for your saltwater aquarium, but there is a reason why you don’t see them in your local pet store.
 They are challenging to keep alive.
-Before purchasing, you need all the information you can get.
+Before purchasing, you need to do your research.

 Pet seahorses are usually from one to three inches and will change color to match their background.
 This is a way for them to hide from their enemies in the wild.
 You can add several colors to your tank and get a pleasing array of colorful sea horses.

 The male sea horse is the one who carries the young.
-The mother deposits her eggs in the male's pouch and she can lay up to 1,500 eggs.
-That is a lot of youngsters to keep track of, but after about nine to forty days, the eggs hatch and the young ponies swim away.
+The mother deposits her eggs in the male's pouch, and she can lay up to 1,500 eggs.
+That is a lot of youngsters to keep track of, but after about 9 to 40 days, the eggs hatch, and the young ponies swim away.
 This is when the father’s duty is done.
 The water temperature and other factors determine the amount of time it takes for the eggs to hatch.

 Seahorses for Sale